kubeshop/testkube/docs/executor-curl.md

 Save a test in a format as described above into let's say `curl-test.json`

-Create the test by running `kubectl testkube scripts create --file curl-test.json --name curl-test --type "curl/test"`
+Create the test by running `kubectl testkube tests create --file curl-test.json --name curl-test --type "curl/test"`

-Check if it was created using command `kubectl testkube scripts list` it will output something like:
+Check if it was created using command `kubectl testkube tests list` it will output something like:

 ```sh
        NAME       |        TYPE